-Recommendations for student dismissal are initiated by the programs and follow the Rush University process.
-Each program establishes grounds for dismissal beyond the minimal criteria established by the Graduate College.
-Should a program recommend the dismissal of a student, the director will forward such recommendation to the Graduate College Council for final action.
-Letters of dismissal come from the Dean.
+Recommendations for student dismissal are initiated by the programs or the Graduate College and follow the Rush University process.
+Should a program recommend the dismissal of a student, the program director will forward such recommendation to the Academic Standards Committee for final recommendation to the dean.
+Letters of dismissal come from the dean.
 Appeal of a dismissal action begins within the appropriate program.